warthog618/gpiosim-rs/README.md

 The simulators are provided by the Linux **gpio-sim** kernel module and require a recent kernel (v5.19 or later) built with **CONFIG_GPIO_SIM**.

-Simulators contain one or more chips, each with a collection of lines being simulated.
+Simulators contain one or more **Chip**s, each with a collection of lines being simulated.
 A **Builder** is responsible for constructing the **Sim** and taking it live.
-Configuring a simulator involves adding **Bank**s, representing the chip, to the builder, then taking the simulator live.
+Configuring a simulator involves adding **Bank**s, representing the chip, to the builder.

 Once live, the **Chip** exposes lines which may be manipulated to drive the GPIO uAPI from the kernel side.